There are a bewildering number of different ways you can work with your body, and it can be very difficult to know where

 I offer advice and demonstrations on how to set up practices and habits that nourish your body.

-I mainly use body-weight exercises because I find them to be lots of fun, and they provide functional strength that translates into the normal day-to-day movements.
-These exercises can involve no equipment (push ups, squats etc.) or basic equipment (climing ropes, gym rings, pull up bar, dip bar) Body-weight exercises are also very scalable.
-You can start with very easy versions, and work up towards very challenging exercises that require some serious strength.
+I mainly use body-weight exercises because I find them to be lots of fun and they provide functional strength that translates into the normal day-to-day movements.
+These exercises can involve no equipment (push ups, squats etc.) or basic equipment (climing ropes, gym rings, pull up bar) Body-weight exercises are also very scalable.
+You can start with very easy versions, and work up towards extremely challenging exercises that require some serious strength.

 How to eat healthily is a subject that is permeated with bad advice, fads, and clever product marketing.
 But, the reality is that it can be very simple and enjoyable.
 Over the years I have tried all the weird and wonderful diets out there, and have landed on what I believe to be a sane and sustainable approach.
-I am currently a Lacto-Ovo vegetarian, which means I eat a mainly plant-based diet and also include dariy products and eggs.
 I try to stick to eating whole foods, which means eating food that is unprocessed, and I am careful to get the correct proportions of protein, carbohydrates, healthy fats, vitamins and minerals, and fibre.
 There are many tricks I've discovered over the years to achieve this without letting food rule your actions every day with time consuming preparation.